 Electric-powered cars to race around Rome's EUR in April.

-Rome's southern EUR suburb will host the upcoming Formula E race, organisers announced in the district's Nuvola conference centre on 19 October.
+Rome's southern EUR suburb will host the upcoming Formula E race on 14 April 2018.

-The presentation of the circuit took place in the presence of the city's mayor Virginia Raggi who said that the E-prix proved that "Rome is not a museum but a leader in innovation".
+The city's mayor Virginia Raggi has said that the E-prix proves that "Rome is not a museum but a leader in innovation".